dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-platform+server/index.md

 Let's walk through making one of those endpoints not useless!

 The most important might be the `createPost` endpoint.
-If you recall from Lab4 this gets called with the fields of our new post `{title: '', tags: '', contents: '', cover_url: ''}`.
+If you recall from Lab4 this gets called with the fields of our new post `{title: '', tags: '', contents: '', coverUrl: ''}`.
 These end up in our `req` (request) object, specifically in `req.body`.

 Let's fill out the contents of the `createPost` method: